MaxVolobuev/oos-ca/cypress/README.txt

 ### Before running the tests you have to start local server with application:

-Running in docker
+Running in docker command:

-`docker run -it --rm -p 5000:5000 --name crew-container crew-app`
+npm run docker:run

 App will be available on http://localhost:5000